 The Academy Trust consists of four levels of organisation structure: Members, Trustees / Directors, Academy Council Members, the Principal and Senior Leadership Team.
 The Trust have also formed a separate Finance, Risk and Audit Committee this year which have delegated responsibilities as identified in their Terms of Reference.

-Over the last year, Zest Academy Trust have continued to work with, The Constant Group on governance best practice.
+Over the last year, Zest Academy Trust have continued to work with The Constant Group and the CST (Confederation of School Trusts) on governance best practice.

 Members are accountable for: